gaialance/checkDeliveryRate/README.md

 3. after SQL finish running and started we start the web image

-4. after starting need to go to terminal and run two command npm run migration:run this will install all the tables on to the backend mysql
+4. after starting need to go to terminal and run two command "npm run migration:run" this will install all the tables on to the backend mysql

-5. Need to run seeds to generate default user
+5. Need to "npm run seeds" to generate default user

 6. then can run the application api